LouisChen1013/foodoor/README.md

 # foodoor

 This project is aimed to build a food ordering service (e.g., Uber, DoorDash, Foodpanda, and ..etc) on a mobile device.
+Foodoor is a simple service to order food from a variety of restaurants online.
+Enjoy your favourite dishes across different cuisines and flavours delivered to your door step.

 ###### Key Features: